sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

     !![001](034.png)

-    > Once the order number is found in the excel, use the control **End Loop** to stop the loop.
+    > Once the order number is found in the Excel, use the control **End Loop** to stop the loop.

 8. To end loop:
     - Click on the canvas,